-We always just call this "strawberry cake" but it's SO much more than that.
-This perfect pink dessert uses cubed angel food cake and Jello to make a quick dessert that you'll crave all year long!
+We always just call this “strawberry cake” but it’s SO much more than that.
+This perfect strawberry pink dessert uses cubed angel food cake and Jello to make a quick dessert that you’ll crave all year long!

-This Strawberry Jello Angel Food Cake is a family favorite!
+This Strawberry Jello Angel Food Cake is a family favorite

 This Strawberry Angel Food Cake with Cool Whip is so easy to make and is always very well received!
-From the comments left on this post and my pins, it's totally sentimental and reminds people of beloved family members.
+From the comments left on this post and my pins, it’s a totally sentimental dessert and reminds people of beloved family members.

 This light and fluffy cake is super flavorful and totally reminds me of summer!
 My mom used to make it for us on summer break and it makes my heart smile just thinking about it.